Explore the SDK Playground

 Use the SDK Playground to practice and learn more about Couchbase’s SDKs and SQL++.

-The SDK Playground gives you interactive tutorials that let you try out Couchbase SDK and SQL++ code examples inside the Couchbase Capella UI.
+The SDK Playground lets you try out Couchbase SDKs and SQL++ code examples through interactive tutorials inside the Couchbase Capella UI.

 To use the SDK Playground: